danyaalh123/AXD-Parametric-Speaker-Installation/Parametric Speaker Theory.md

 where $p$ is the pressure wave amplitude, $z$ is the propagation distance, $\tau$ is the retarded time, $\beta$ is the coefficient of nonlinearity, $\rho_0$ is the ambient air density, and $c_0$ is the speed of sound in air.

+### PWM Modulation

+In our project, Pulse Width Modulation (PWM) was utilised to modulate the ultrasonic carrier signal at a frequency of 40 kHz.
+PWM modulation is a technique used to control power delivered to electronic loads by rapidly switching a signal between on (high) and off (low) states, with the proportion of the cycle spent in the high state known as the duty cycle.

+Audio signals were sampled through an analog-to-digital converter (ADC) within the Arduino Mega.
+The digital values obtained from the ADC (ranging from 0 to 1023) directly modulated the duty cycle of the PWM signal.
+This dynamic modulation varied the amplitude of the ultrasonic carrier wave, encoding audio information onto the ultrasonic carrier.

+By continuously adjusting the duty cycle based on the ADC values, the amplitude-modulated ultrasonic wave produced audible sound through nonlinear acoustic interactions in air, achieving precise directional audio.

 ### Directional Sound Beam Formation

 The directivity of a parametric speaker is substantially greater than conventional audio speakers because the size of the ultrasonic transducer array is significantly larger than the ultrasonic wavelengths emitted.
 The directivity $D(\theta)$ of a planar ultrasonic transducer array is approximated by: